 Delve beneath the surface of music with this pathway, designed for students interested in the academic study of music.

-The Musicology pathway of our MA Music programme combines music history with critical musicology, allowing you to deepen your knowledge of western art music in a critical and theoretically informed manner.
+Our Musicology (MA) programme combines music history with critical musicology, allowing you to deepen your knowledge of western art and popular music in a critical and theoretically informed manner.
 By the time you graduate, you'll have the ability to evaluate complex ideas and to carry out independent research on musicological areas of interest.
 You will understand how your own work fits into the broader field of musicology, and will have the capacity to contribute to that field.

 Our teaching is research-led and delivered by academic staff who are experts in their fields.